Belkin / Linksys - Linksys Product Team

 SITUATION:

-Linksys was looking to gain attention to its substantial wireless AC innovation, which provided faster wireless routing speeds and greater network bandwidth to support the emerging Internet of Things (IoT) evolution.
-Looking to the nostalgic WRT54G-series router released in 2002, Linksys released the WRT1900AC nod to its open-source community, and incorporating the latest in 802.11AC wireless technology as a significant performance upgrade.
+Linksys was looking to gain attention to its substantial wireless AC innovation, which provided faster wireless routing speeds and greater network bandwidth to support the emerging Internet of Things (IoT) revolution.
+Looking to the nostalgic WRT54G-series router released in 2002, the WRT1900AC was a nod to its open-source community, incorporating the latest in 802.11AC wireless technology as a significant performance upgrade.

-I didn’t work on the router, but I worked on the setup software, setup guides and illustrated all related WRT1900AC artwork.
+I didn’t work on the router ID, but I worked on the setup software, setup guides and illustrated all related WRT1900AC artwork within Linksys Smart wifi and across marketing touchpoints.

 GOAL: